YunoHost/doc/build_system_fr.md

 # Be sure to be up-to-date, and don't forget to get the tags !
 $ git fetch --tags

-# Checkout your branch : stable or test
+# Checkout your branch : stable or testing
-$ git checkout test
+$ git checkout testing

-# Do your 'functional' modification : either merge daily in test, or merge test in stable
+# Do your 'functional' modification : either merge unstable in testing, or merge testing in stable
-$ git pull daily
+$ git pull unstable

 # What is the current version number in test ?
 $ dpkg-parsechangelog | grep "^Version" | cut -d ' ' -f 2